Yukihirokinjo/Edu/Bash4beginners.md

 ![RelativePath](https://user-images.githubusercontent.com/6457769/124109523-31344b80-daa2-11eb-9b73-16701c8e9ce0.png)

 --------------------------------------------------------------------------------
-## Chapter 2: Variables in linux(unix)
+## Chapter 2: Variables in Linux(Unix)

 A variable is a character string to which we assign a value.
 The value assigned could be a number, text, filename, device, or any other type of data.
-There are two types of variable in linux/unix operating system: environmental (or global) variables and local variables.
+There are two types of variable in Linux/Unix operating system: environmental (or global) variables and local variables.

 ###Name of variables
 The name of a variable must be comprised of alphabetical characters (a to z or A to Z), and/or numbers (0 to 9) or underscore `_`.
 Numbers cannot be at the first place.